• CUWB v5.0

 Linux

-To make the change on a running system, run the following command:
+To make the change on a running system, execute the following command:

 sudo sysctl -w net.core.rmem_max=104857600

-To make the changes permanent, edit the file /etc/sysctl.conf.
-Add the following line to the bottom:
+To make the change permanent, edit the file /etc/sysctl.conf and add the following line to the end of the file:

 net.core.rmem_max=104857600

-This change will only take place upon reboot.
+This permanent change will take effect after the next host reboot.

-In order to increase the UDP buffers in Linux there are several system parameters that need to be updated.
-To update these parameters temporarily you can run the following commands from a command prompt in Linux:
+In order to increase the UDP buffers in Linux, there are several system parameters that need to be updated.
+To update these parameters temporarily you can execute the following commands from a Linux command prompt:

 Increasing Receive Buffers